shadowlack/shadowlack-core-book/diseases/crop-rot.md

 Contaminated flower pollen is the main vehicle of transmission of the Dolkys Kyta bacterium.
 It travels on the wind for short distances, contaminating the open flowers it lands on.
 The bacteria has no negative effect on the host plant, but infection is spread to any produce, which is how the bacteria makes it into the population.
 The bacteria are not passed on through vertical transmission; plants grown from infected seed are not infected themselves unless coming into contact with previously infected pollen.

-> They (Kylymiraa) unknowingly are pollinators; as they go from flower to flower, collecting nectar, and bringing pollen from one plant to another.
+> They (Kylymiraa) unknowingly are pollinators;
+> as they go from flower to flower, collecting nectar, and bringing pollen from one plant to another.

 Kylymiraa pick up infected pollen from flowers that are already infected, then aid in the transmission to other plants nearby.
 However, after three days of acting as a carrier, the bacterium kills the small insects.
-Large scale mortality in Kylymiraa is a sign of an outbreak of Crop Rot.
+Large scale mortality in Kylymiraa is a sign of an outbreak of crop rot.

-Crop Rot disease is not transmitted through pendragon-pendragon contact.
+Crop rot disease is not transmitted through pendragon-pendragon contact.

 ## Prevention and Treatment

 Around 100 years ago, [Thorrin Jethro](/genealogy/jethro), a practiced agricultural chemist, made a scientific discovery of a chemical that was able to kill the bacteria in the plants if caught at an early enough stage of infection.
-Ever since then Crop Rot hasn't been too much of a problem; field spraying has caused a huge reduction of confirmed cases.
+Ever since then crop rot hasn't been too much of a problem; field spraying has caused a huge reduction of confirmed cases.

 Signs of an infected plant is discolouration of the pistil and stamen (interior antenna or the flower).
 This is the only stage that can be spotted and treated.
 Once the blossoming season is over, the bacterium has already set up residence and cannot be removed.